MC1053121 – (Updated) Microsoft 365 apps: We will prompt users to back up their files in Microsoft OneDrive (new info) (archived)

 Summary:

-Eligible users will be prompted to back up their files to OneDrive via the Message Bar in Microsoft Word, Excel, and PowerPoint.
-The rollout begins in mid-April 2025 for Public Preview and early May 2025 for General Availability.
-No action is required from admins, but users should be informed about the benefits.
+Microsoft 365 apps will prompt eligible users to back up files to OneDrive via the Message Bar in Word, Excel, and PowerPoint.
+The rollout begins in mid-April 2025 for Public Preview and mid-May 2025 for General Availability.
+No action is required, but admins can deploy policies to manage these prompts.

 Details: